xoxzo/help.xoxzo.com/content/Xoxzo Cloud Telephony/SMS API/how-to-send-via-mail2sms-en.md

 </tr>
 </table>
 </br>
 This is the end of the initial settings.
-Let's send email to send SMS now.
+Let's send an email to send SMS now.
 </br>

 ##How to send SMS